GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

 </p>
 <ul>
 <li dir="ltr">
-  <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E203-functionality">Requirement E203.2</a> - Understand how to address the needs of users with disabilities, including: (NEW)
+  <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule/text-of-the-standards-and-guidelines#E203-functionality">Requirement E203.2</a> - Understand how to address the needs of users with disabilities, including:
   <ul>
     <li dir="ltr">
       Users with visual, hearing, mobility or cognitive disabilities (including disabled veterans, employees, and constituents); and